WhitePeace36/Lunar_sched/README.md

 ## Introduction

 Scx_lunar is a multipurpose scheduler which was originally invented with the goal to make frametimes in games as smooth as possible
-But then it grew a little and changed to a desktop usage focused scheduler which focuses on IO bound and kthreads with prio 100.
+But then it grew a little and changed to a desktop usage focused scheduler which focuses on IO bound threads.

 Which makes the scheduler one of the best when it comes to responsiveness.

-This scheduler uses only FIFO queues and no preemption.
+This scheduler uses only FIFO queues.

 ## Dependencies